 A Care Plan is important and helpful when you start having to explain to others how best to support your elder.
 If other family members offer help while you’re elsewhere *yay*, it saves you having to explain over again what to do.
 The care plan also expresses the current preferences of the person needing extra care.

 When do you need a Care Plan?

-How do you write a Care Plan?
+How do you write one?

 The Care Plan is your own guide, so can be in any format.
-I just googled ‘Care Plan’ and can’t find a non-medical version at first glance (feel free to send one to me if you’ve got a good one), so I’ve attached the format I’ve used below.
-I made it up in the way back and have added to it over the years.
-It’s done the job and our care workers have found it helpful.
-In any case, if you use a Domiciliary Care Agency, they will certainly ask you for a Care Plan or help in drafting one.
+I just googled it and can’t find a non-medical version at first glance (feel free to send one to me if you’ve got a good one).
+So I’ve attached the format I’ve used below.
+I made it up myself and have added to it over the years.
+It’s done the job and all our care workers have found it helpful.
+If you use a Domiciliary Care Agency, they’ll certainly ask you for a copy or help to draft one.

-Happy Mother’s Day to my mum, to Marj and to all other mums,
+Happy Mother’s Day to all mums.